Terms of reference

 - To explore new initiatives and concepts.

-5. Principles and key success factors
+4. Principles and key success factors

 Agreed upon principles guide the consortium’s deliberations, such as respect, transparency, openness, flexibility, equality, and resource equity.
-The concept of an international work-sharing consortium is based on the premise that each country has something to offer the other members.
+The concept of an international collaborative consortium is based on the premise that each country has something to offer the other members.
 All Access Consortium members have equal status in terms of engagement and decision-making and may “opt-out” from any work plan activities.
 This could, for example, occur due to constraints presented by existing regulatory systems or because the specific project addresses the concerns of only a subset of members.

 Information shared within the Consortium should be considered as non-public information and handled in confidence by all members, unless this is otherwise indicated.
 Details are provided in the respective bilateral / multilateral arrangements.